 - Evidence of registration on to a suitable PhD course

-Applications for IJURR Foundation Writing up Grants 2018 are now closed.
+Applications are now open and close 31st January 2019.
 Late applications will not be considered under any circumstances and no correspondence will be entered into.
-Applications cannot be individually acknowledged due to the volume received but successful applicants will be informed by the end of April 2018.
+Applications cannot be individually acknowledged due to the volume received but successful applicants will be informed by the end of April 2019.

-If you have any queries, please contact: FURS Writing-Up Grant Enquiry
+If you have any queries, please contact: IJURR Foundation Writing-Up Grant Enquiry